-Summer is in full swing, which means sunny days, trips to the beach, and picnics in the park.
+Summer is in full swing, which means sunny days, hiking trips, and picnics in the park.
 But it also means soaring temperatures and the increased risk of heatstroke.

 Know your pet

 Unfortunately, some pets are just more prone to overheating than others.
 Young pets and those with short noses and long hair, in particular, tend to overheat more easily.
 Keep a close eye on your pet’s behavior, like heavy panting, drooling, vomiting, unsteadiness, or lethargy can all be serious signs of heatstroke.